mlanza/atomic/docs/protocols-for-dynamic-extension.md

 }
 Array.prototype.slice = slice; //patched!
 ```
-That a method takes a foothold on a prototype is the reason this has always been dangerous.
+That a method takes a foothold on a prototype is the reason this is dangerous.
 Once a new method moves into the old address, any third-party libs your app uses will, without consent or awareness, be obliged to use the new, modified behavior.

 The alternative is to move the behavior to a new address.
 But no matter what you call it, this is awkard since you mean for it to fully replace the original implementation insomuchas your app is concerned.